 Another intranet feature that is helpful in improving employee engagement is Rewards & Recognition.
 By celebrating individual accomplishments, you can ensure your team’s long-term success while creating a happy and inclusive work environment.

-A proper intranet platform will allow employees to send and receive awards, give ‘kudos’, and acknowledge each other’s good work publicly within teams, groups, or the company.
+A proper intranet platform will allow employees to send and receive awards to acknowledge each other’s good work publicly.

 #12: Forms & Workflows

 A primary goal of a modern intranet is to improve productivity.
 Forms and workflows can help automate a lot of your business processes, helping unlock seamless information flow within your company.

 By leveraging forms and workflows, employees will spend less time doing tedious time-consuming tasks, and more time on impactful projects.
 You can also increase project accountability and keep employees on the same page.

 Below are a few of the many business use cases for digital forms and automated workflows:

 - Customer relationship management